programminghumanity/CourseProject/README.md

-**Hint: Download the PDF files to active the link inside the document**
+**Hint: Download the PDF files in this repository to active the URL links inside the document**

 # 1. Project Team Member
 - Name: Zainal Hakim